mrdoggopat/dogstatsd-sandbox/README.md

 pip install datadog
 ```

-This is a very simple python app that submits metrics via Dogstatsd via UDS:
+This is a very simple python app that submits metrics indefinitely using a while loop via Dogstatsd via UDP:

 ```
 from datadog import initialize, statsd import time